10 Types Of Primitive Reflex In Babies & Why It is Important

 6. Stepping reflex

 Stepping reflex occurs when a baby’s foot touches a solid surface when they are held in an upright position.
 They begin to take steps due to this congenital reflex.
-This is also called the walking or dancing reflex, and it may last for two months after birth.
+The step reflex in babies is also called the walking or dancing reflex, and it may last for two months after birth.

 7. Galant reflex